 - Why can God not appear as a man?

-The difference between this and His appearance as Jesus is that in this case He simply appears in the form of a man (like angels do) but in the case of Jesus He is actually born from a woman and naturally grows up as a man.
+The difference between this and God's appearance as Jesus is that in this case He simply appears in the form of a man (like angels do) but in the case of Jesus He is actually born from a woman and naturally grows up as a man.
 The Bible spends little time on this, it merely states it.
-What is important is the reason for the visit.
-The purpose of their visit is to announce to Abraham that Sarah would herself conceive the child that had been promised by God to Abraham.
+The purpose of this visit is to announce to Abraham that Sarah would herself conceive the child that had been promised by God to Abraham.

-Upon hearing this it says that Sarah "laughed" within herself:
+Upon hearing the news we read that Sarah "laughed" within herself:

 Her laugh was cynical, not joyful because she doubted that in her advanced age and condition she could even enjoy sex, let alone have children.

-The Lord helps her faith in an admonishing way by showing her that He knows her heart and by reassuring her that what seems impossible for her is not too difficult for Him.
+The Lord helps her faith by reassuring Sarah that what seems impossible for her is not too difficult for Him.